-LITTLE ROCK, Ark. -- Rebuilding in the aftermath of the early May storms is not only about recovering from disaster, it's also about reducing future risks caused by high winds or tornadoes.
+CLINTON, Miss. -- Rebuilding in the aftermath of the April storms and tornadoes is not only about recovering from disaster, it's also about reducing future risks caused by high winds or tornadoes.

-"It's the right time for residents and business owners to use techniques to rebuild safer and stronger to reduce the risks of future disaster," said State Coordinating Officer Richard Griffin of the Arkansas Department of Emergency Management (ADEM).
+"It's the right time for residents and business owners to use techniques to rebuild safer and stronger to reduce the risks of future disasters,"; said Mississippi Emergency Management Agency Director Mike Womack.

-Experts say it should be a hip roof as opposed to a gable roof.
+Experts say the roof is most susceptible to wind damage and should be a hip roof as opposed to a gable roof.
 With a gable roof, the wind hits harder on the corners.
 Studies have shown the wind slides over a hip roof.
 It's like a dome; there is nothing for wind to get its teeth into.
 Also, the less overhang for the roof, the better.

 Whether with new construction or retrofitting an existing roof, build to ensure the connections between the roof and walls are strong enough to resist the "uplift" effect of high winds.